cis1951/website-sp24/content/lectures/06-custom-views-and-event-handling/live-demo-06.md

 }
 ```

 Now let's customize the button a little bit, using what you learned about SwiftUI shapes!
 Let's add a `Capsule` as the background for the button, and give it some styling so it looks nicer.
-We will fill this button with a blue background.

 ```swift
 struct ContentView: View {